![]() |

 as “Basilians” and their land, (by the Danaper River Mouth west of the Crimea

-a colony of Khazars that existed in Birka in Central Sweden.
+a colony of Khazars that once existed in Birka in Central Sweden.

-These Khazars may have been linked with the early Angles and Saxons since
+These Khazars may have been connected to the early Angles and Saxons.

 a center of the Angles before they moved to Britain.
 Hedeby was the place